Best Seeds for Winter Season - Healthy Master index

 1. Poppy Seeds

-Cold weather can increase the risk of joint pain and fatigue.
-Poppy seeds, rich in calcium, iron, and magnesium, help counteract those effects.
-They support bone health and replenish nutrients often lacking in winter diets.
+Fatigue and joint pain are more likely to occur in colder climates.
+Poppy seeds help offset such effects since they are high in calcium, iron, and magnesium.
+They restore minerals that are frequently deficient in winter diets and promote bone health.
 Their nutrient density helps boost energy and maintain immune strength.
 Their nutrient density helps boost energy and maintain immune strength, making them one of the best seeds to eat in winter.

 Also read about: Poppy seeds benefits for male fertility